sugaryourcoffee/monitoring/docs/ganglia.md

 Next we copy `/etc/puppet/ganglia/files/gmond.conf` in the same directory to `gmond-monitoring`, `gmond-production`, `gmond-staging` and `gmond-infrastructure`.

+    uranus$ cd /etc/puppet/modules/ganglia/files
+    uranus$ for file in monitoring production staging infrastructure; do \
+    > cp gmond.conf "gmond-$file.conf"; done

 Change in each file the name of the *cluster* directive to the cluster name indicated by the filename.

     uranus$ vi /etc/puppet/modules/ganglia/files/gmond-monitoring.conf
     cluster {